ImproPhoto/pymicmac/README.md

 ### XML configuration file

 The XML file must contain a root tag `<MicMacConfiguration>`.
-Then, for each component/command of the chain we have to add a XML element `<Component>` which must have as child elements at least a `<name>` and a `<options>` elements.
+Then, for each component/command of the chain we have to add a XML element `<Component>` which must have as child elements at least a `<id>` and a `<command>` elements.

-Since the tool will be executed in an independent execution folder, if a component requires some files/folders other the images, the required files/folders have to be specified with `<toLink>` element (if a previous tool in the chain already 'linked' a file/folder there is no need to do it again).
+Since the tool will be executed in an independent execution folder, if a component requires some files/folders other the images, the required files/folders have to be specified with `<require>` element (if a previous tool in the chain already 'linked' a file/folder there is no need to do it again).
 (Soft) links will be created in the execution folder for the specified files/folders.
 For example, the first tool of the parameters estimation chain must for sure link to the Homol folder generated in the tie-points detection.

 There is a special case for the `RedTieP` tool which may be used in during parameters estimation.
 If the component is `RedTieP` and `ExpSubCom=1` is specified as option, this means Noodles needs to run, then please specify the number of processes to use with the XML element `<noodlesNumProc>`.
 See example in `tests/estimation_workflow_tiepoint_reduction.xml`.